websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_09.rst

 Admin architecture
 ==================

-Websauna aims to be flexible; it does not enforce any particular URL pattern onen has to follow for admin.
+Websauna aims to be flexible; it does not enforce any particular URL pattern one has to follow.
 On the contrary, the admin is based on :term:`traversal`.
 Any admin endpoint can declare its own hierarchy of children and grandchildren paths.

 * Each model needs a corresponding admin resource of class :py:class:`websauna.system.admin.ModelAdmin`.
 This resource is responsible for listing and adding new items.
 (Actions on all items)